cosmos/cosmos-sdk/PENDING.md

   * Modules specify invariants and operations, preferably in an x/[module]/simulation package
   * Modules can test random combinations of their own operations
   * Applications can integrate operations and invariants from modules together for an integrated simulation
+  * Simulates Tendermint's algorithm for validator set updates
+  * Simulates validator signing/downtime with a Markov chain, and occaisional double-signatures
+  * Includes simulated operations & invariants for staking, slashing, governance, and bank modules
 * [baseapp] Initialize validator set on ResponseInitChain
 * [cosmos-sdk-cli] Added support for cosmos-sdk-cli tool under cosmos-sdk/cmd
    * This allows SDK users to initialize a new project repository.